Amendrap/Amendrap/README.md

 - 👋 Hi, I’m @Amendrap
 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning Edexcel AL IT and Cambridge Computer Science (9618)
-- 💞️ I’m looking to collaborate on Web Devoloping
+- 💞️ I’m looking to collaborate on Machine Learning
 - 📫 How to reach me amendra.p@outlook.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can type at 85 wpm